ayushkssk/ayushkssk/README.md

   - Completed in 2017

 ## Achievements 🏆
-- Helped in successful implementation of new healthcare app named BHAVYA in all the districts of Bihar
+- Successfully led the implementation of a new healthcare app named BHAVYA across all districts of Bihar
-- Received recognition for effectively streamlining IT processes and optimizing resource allocation, resulting in cost savings and improved operational efficiency for the company
+- Received recognition for effectively streamlining IT processes and optimizing resource allocation, resulting in significant cost savings and improved operational efficiency for the company

 ## GitHub Stats 📊
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=ayushkssk&layout=compact&theme=vision-friendly-dark)](https://github.com/anuraghazra/github-readme-stats)